sidh-crypto/sike.org/src/index.md

 - Chloe Martindale and Lorenz Panny.
   [How to not break SIDH](https://eprint.iacr.org/2019/558), May 2019.

-- Hwajeong Soe, Amir Jalali, and Reza Azarderakhsh.
+- Hwajeong Seo, Amir Jalali, and Reza Azarderakhsh.
 [SIKE Round 2 speed record on ARM Cortex-M4](https://eprint.iacr.org/2019/535), May 2019.

 - Craig Costello, Patrick Longa, Michael Naehrig, Joost Renes and